-The College of Liberal Arts & Sciences sponsors The University of Iowa's membership in the Newberry Library Center for Renaissance Studies.
-The Center is an international consortium of 49 institutions with the mission of serving scholars through the use of the Newberry’s internationally renowned collections in the late medieval, Renaissance and early modern periods.
+The College of Liberal Arts and Sciences sponsors the University of Iowa's membership in the Newberry Library Center for Renaissance Studies.
+The Center is an international consortium of 49 institutions with the mission of serving scholars through the use of the Newberry’s internationally renowned collections in the late medieval, Renaissance, and early modern periods.

-The College's Newberry Committee makes the Judith Popovich Aikin Award for Renaissance Studies (see below).
+Each year, the College's Newberry Committee determines the Judith Popovich Aikin Award for Renaissance Studies (see below).
 The Committee also makes other awards to support faculty or graduate student research at the Newberry or Folger libraries.
 The Committee is appointed by the Dean of the College.
-Current Committee members are Robert Ketterer (Classics), chair; Denise Filios (Spanish & Portuguese), Christine Getz (Music), and Adam Hooks (English).

 UI faculty, graduate students, and professional staff are eligible to apply for funding.
 The Committee sponsors a UI listserv for those who wish to receive announcements about funding and Newberry Consortium and Folger programs.
-Please contact Professor Robert Ketterer to be added to this list.
+Please contact Professor Glenn Ehrstine to be added to this list.

 Highest priority is reserved for (1) UI scholars participating in a program sponsored by the Newberry Center or the Folger Institute and (2) those conducting medieval or early modern research that requires the resources of the Newberry or Folger libraries.
 For example, recent awards include funds for travel to a three-day workshop at the Folger Library, to attend the Newberry Milton Seminar and History of the Book Seminar, and to do research at the Newberry's Howard Mayer Brown libretto collection.

-In the fall, a competition for UI faculty and staff for the $1000.00 Judith Popovich Aikin Award in Renaissance Studies is held.
-Applications for the next competition are due November 5, 2012.
+Each fall, a competition is held for UI faculty and staff for the $1500.00 Judith Popovich Aikin Award in Renaissance Studies.
+The application period for 2022-23 awards has now closed.
+Applications were solicited in December 2022.
+The application deadline for academic year 2023-24 is December 18, 2023.
 There is no special application form, but the Newberry Committee asks interested scholars to include in their application the following:

-Inquiries should be addressed to the chair of the Newberry Committee, Professor Robert Ketterer.
-Complete application materials should be submitted as e-mail attachments to Professor Ketterer by 5 p.m. on the due date.
+Complete application materials should be submitted as e-mail attachments to Professor Ehrstine by 5 p.m. on the due date.

 Smaller awards are made on an ongoing basis, but the committee encourages applications at least two months in advance of the planned trip.
-Proposals sent by the November 5 Aikin Award deadline may remain in competition for smaller awards.
-Applicants for smaller awards need not submit a c.v., but should submit as e-mail attachments to Professor Ketterer a brief narrative of what they intend to accomplish at the Newberry or Folger, a budget, and the dates of the trip.
+Proposals sent by the December 16 Aikin Award deadline may remain in competition for smaller awards.
+Applicants for smaller awards need not submit a c.v., but should submit as e-mail attachments a brief narrative of what they intend to accomplish at the Newberry or Folger, a budget, and the dates of the trip.
 Incidental expenses (e.g., photocopying) are not covered.
-Graduate student applicants must also have sent a letter of endorsement from their faculty advisor.
+Graduate student applicants must also request that a letter of endorsement be sent by their faculty advisor.

 Faculty scholars visiting the Newberry to participate in a conference or conduct research are usually reimbursed as follows.
 The same rates apply for the Folger, with the likelihood of a higher transportation allowance.